Minyeah/Getting-and-Cleaning-Data-Final-Project/README.md

 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file `tidy.txt`.
-There is also a csv file, `tidy.csv', which houses the data in spreadsheet format.
+There is also a csv file, `tidy.csv`, which houses the data in spreadsheet format.